knobs-dials/duppy/README.md

 duppy
 ================

-Duplicate file detection that checks blocks of content at a time.
-Motivated by the observation that unique files are usually unique in the first few dozen KB, so duplicate detection is often largely IO-bound.
+Duplicate file detection

-Also only checks within file sets with the same size, to avoid including files that can't be exact content duplicates.
+Checks blocks of content at a time, with the idea that when you have a lot of large mostly-unique files, we can avoid reading most contents, as unique files are usually unique in the first few dozen KB

-So if you have a lot of large mostly-unique files, we avoid reading most data.
+That said, on a set of small files we save little, because (particularly on platter), avoiding being read-bound by being seek-bound instead is little improvement.

-(That said, on a set of small files we save little, and on platter drives this can become seek-bound instead)
+Only checks within file sets with the same size, to avoid including files that cannot be exact content duplicates.
+That can still help a bunch.

 Example: